cheomanigua/gatsby-hero-grid-one-column/README.md

 ## Layout

-It uses a simple one column grid layout the the following structure:
+It uses a simple one column grid layout with the following structure:

     ├── SEO
     ├── Helmet